gvelim/advent2023/src/bin/day6/README.md

 Distance:  9  40  200
 ```
 ## Part 1: Output
+Your toy boat has a starting speed of zero millimeters per millisecond.
+For each whole millisecond you spend at the beginning of the race holding down the button, the boat's speed increases by one millimeter per millisecond i.e.
+* Hold the button for 1 millisecond at the start of the race.
+Then, the boat will travel at a speed of 1 millimeter per millisecond for 6 milliseconds, reaching a total distance traveled of 6 millimeters.
+* Hold the button for 2 milliseconds, giving the boat a speed of 2 millimeters per millisecond.
+It will then get 5 milliseconds to move, reaching a total distance of 10 millimeters, etc

-determine the number of ways you can beat the record in each race;
+Determine the number of ways you can beat the record in each race;
 ```
 Race { duration: 7, record: 9 }-> 4
 Race { duration: 15, record: 40 }-> 8